-Easter is a fun holiday for the whole family, and Easter crafts are a great way to get the family together and celebrate new life while welcoming spring.
-There are a host of affordable, easy, and adorable Easter crafts you can put together with your children.
+Easter is a fun holiday for the whole family, and Easter crafts for kids are a great way to get the family together and celebrate new life while welcoming spring.
+There are a host of affordable, easy, and adorable Easter crafts for kids you can put together with your children.

-Some of these Easter crafts take a more religious approach to Easter.
+Some of these Easter crafts for kids take a more religious approach to Easter.
 Others are fun and colorful and will help your family build excitement leading up to the Easter Bunny’s visit.
-They’re great tools to build bonds with your family and spend quality time catching up.
+They’re great tools to build bonds with your family and spend quality time catching up as you make the Easter craft together.
 Take a look at the 12 Easter crafts we’ve rounded up.
-Try one or try them all!
+Try some of these Easter crafts for kids come next Easter!
+These Easter crafts for kids also make for great sleepover ideas.

 1. Graham Cracker Peep Houses Easter Craft

-For these adorable houses for your peeps, you will need a few basic supplies.
-These quick Easter crafts allow you to make the peep houses as small or as large as you’d like.
-You can even have a decorating competition!
-You need:
+For these adorable houses for your peeps, you will need a few basic Easter crafts supplies.
+These quick Easter crafts for kids allow you to make the peep houses as small or as large as you’d like.
+You can even have a Easter craft decorating competition!
+You need for these cute and easy Easter crafts:

 - Graham crackers (3 per house)